 2. In a medium mixing bowl cream together the butter and brown sugar.
-Stir in the vanilla, salt, and cinnamon.
-Mix well.
+Stir in the vanilla and mix well.

-3. Add in the flour, oats, and baking soda and stir until combined.
+3. Add in the flour, oats, baking soda, cinnamon, and salt then stir until combined.

-5. Meanwhile, combine the butter, flour, and sugar for the topping in a small mixing bowl.
-Work into a paste and then add in the mixed fruit.
+5. Meanwhile, combine the butter, flour, and brown sugar for the topping in a small mixing bowl.
+Work into a paste and then add in the dried fruit.

 6. Pull the cookie bars out of the oven.
-Spread the pear butter over top.
+Spread the jam or preserves over top.
 Drop spoonfuls of the fruit topping all over the bars.
 Sprinkle with white chocolate chips.

 7. Bake for an additional 10-15 minutes or until golden.